Omnia-Mohamed26/Online-Retail-Analytics-Dashboard/README.md

 - Which countries generate the highest revenue?
 - Which countries generate the highest number of units sold?
 - Which products generate the highest revenue?
-- How does revenue performance vary over time?

 ### Customer Analytics